France's Lafarge suspends huge Egypt cement works

 French building material giant Lafarge said Monday that it had suspended production at its vast Egyptian cement works because of the political crisis gripping the country.

-Thousands of Egyptians have taken to the streets to seek the overthrow of President Hosni Mubarak's regime, and several international firms have withdrawn staff or scaled back operations over security concerns.
+Thousands of Egyptians have taken to the streets to seek the overthrow of President Hosni Mubarak's autocratic regime, and several international firms have withdrawn staff or scaled back operations over security concerns.

 Lafarge employs 70 expatriates and 2,500 local staff in Egypt, and produces 10 million tonnes of cement per year.
 It has begun to evacuate foreign staff and their families, a spokesman for the group told AFP.